HOPE Low Cost Spay Neuter Clinic

 A feral cat is an unsocialized cat.

-Feral cats are either born outside and have never lived with humans, or have been left outside for so long that they've reverted to a wild state.
-Most of them live with other feral cats in colonies.
+Feral cats are either born outside and have never lived with humans, or have been left outside for so long they've reverted to a wild state.
+Most live with other feral cats in “colonies.”
 They're afraid of humans and not likely to be adoptable.
+The incidence of disease in feral cat colonies is no higher than among owned cats.
+They live healthy, natural lives on their own, content in their outdoor home.

 Found a colony?
 Let us know.